Palazzo Niccolini al Duomo, a charming hotel in Florence

 It is indeed possible to organize visits to monuments, museums, cities and shopping centres, or book various services such as the driver, the beautician, etc ...

-At the time of the construction of the cathedral of Florence, (1300-1400) the houses located in the perimeter were demolished and only those that were at the north-eastern corner of the newly created square remained.
+At the time of the construction of the cathedral of Florence, (1300-1400) the houses located in the perimeter were demolished, the ones that made a corner with the new Piazza del Duomo remained.

-Among these, some buildings occupied the area where the Palace was erected.
+Among these, some buildings occupied the area where the Palace was built.

 It would seem that in these building some very famous artists had their workshops, among which is certainly to mention the supreme Donatello, as evidenced by the bust of the great master with the memorial plaque, placed on the facade of the building on the side of Piazza del Duomo.